Orange-OpenSource/COQAR/README.md

  - Literature and Wikipedia passages are shared under CC BY-SA 4.0 license.
  - Children's stories are collected from MCTest which comes with MSR-LA license.
  - Middle/High school exam passages are collected from RACE which comes with its own license.
- - News passages are collected from the DeepMind CNN dataset which comes with Apache license.
+ - News passages are collected from the DeepMind CNN dataset which comes with Apache license (see [K. M. Hermann, T. Kočiský and E. Grefenstette, L. Espeholt, W. Kay, M. Suleyman, P. Blunsom, Teaching Machines to Read and Comprehend.
+Advances in Neural Information Processing Systems (NIPS), 2015](http://arxiv.org/abs/1506.03340)).